Roger Tamraz

 Roger Edward Tamraz (Arabic: روجيه تمرز) is an international banker and venture capital investor who has had an active business career in oil and gas in Europe, Asia and North America since the early 1960s.
 He is the billionaire chairman of the Dubai, UAE-based petroleum energy firm NetOil.

 Tamraz is featured in the book See No Evil, which loosely inspired the film Syriana.

 Early life and education

 Born 1940 in Cairo, Egypt to an Assyrian family from Lebanon with roots in the Syrian Jazira region and the adjacent Mosul region of Iraq.
+His mother, Margaret Dayoub, was Syrian.
 Tamraz grew up speaking fluent English, French and Arabic.
 His early schooling was at the prestigious English School in Cairo.
 He subsequently attended the American University in Cairo, Cambridge University in a Ph.D. programme, and the Institut Européen d’Administration (INSEAD) in Fontainebleau, France.
 He received an MBA in 1966 from Harvard Business School, where his classmates included many future leaders in Western and international governments and businesses.

 Tamraz served for many years as a member of the Board of Trustees of the American University in Cairo, where he endowed a number of named scholarships for Egyptian students of exceptional promise.
 He became a U.S. citizen in 1989.